 - Created an ARKit, ARCore, Tango, and Lenovo Mirage app to explore the fun factor in “walk around” AR games.
 Crayola Color Blaster integrates physical space and virtual characters into hilarious paint-splatting gameplay.

-- Worked with the Explore Interactive group to create an educational circuit building app with physical cards and intuitive AR controls.
+- Partnered with Explore Interactive to create an educational circuit building app with physical cards and intuitive AR controls.
 Includes a combination of directed and sandbox play.

 - Designed an AR “Treasure Hunt” experience with the MGM Casino to engage and retain casino customers.